 When it comes to addiction, however, society can do more than just make the effort to better prepare counselors and school administrators to give students the support they need.
 We need to make it easier to access effective treatment so fewer children have to overcome these obstacles just to make it onto a level playing field with their classmates.

-That’s what we aim to do at the Florida House Experience.
+That’s what we aim to do at FHE Health.
 If you or a loved one are struggling with addiction, give us a call and learn about your treatment options.